kolke003/iOS-Test-App/ReadMe.txt

 Note - Ensure you do any and all work in `iOSTestApp.xcworkspace` filepath

 Set your URL Scheme in Xcode project
-Under Info > URL Types, create a new URL by clicking the `+` button Set URL Scheme
+Under Info > URL Types, you should have an entry titled "pendo" - if not, create a new URL by clicking the `+` button Set URL Scheme
-	Note, your URL scheme can be found under `subscription settings` > `mobile app name` > `app details` path on app.pendo.io Set Identifier to any name of your choosing (eg. pendo)
+	Note, your URL scheme can be found under `subscription settings` > `mobile app name` > `install settings` path on app.pendo.io
+Set Identifier to any name of your choosing (eg. pendo)

-Under AppDelegate.swift, uncomment anything that is denoted with a `!WARNING!` tag
+In iOSTestApp > AppDelegate.swift, uncomment anything that is denoted with a `!WARNING!` tag
-	Place API key within this file, look for {INSERT KEY HERE} tag (API key found in `subscription settings` > `mobile app name` > `app details` path on app.pendo.io)
+	Place API key within this file, look for {INSERT KEY HERE} tag (API key found in `subscription settings` > `mobile app name` > `app details` path on app.pendo.io).
+For example, if your api key is really-long-key, you'd replace
+	{INSERT KEY HERE}
+	with
+	"really-long-key"

 Under SecondViewController.swift, uncomment anything that is denoted with a `!WARNING!` tag